e2image(8) - phpMan

 in order for the image file to be in a consistent state.
 This require-

-ment can be overriden using the -f option, but the resulting image file
+ment can be overridden using the -f option, but the resulting image

 If image-file is -, then the output of e2image will be sent to standard